Fashion Industry Target Consultation

 United Nations Environment Programme

 UNEP’s report Sustainability and Circularity in the Textile Value Chain: Global Stocktaking identified the environmental and socio-economic hotspots, and mapped initiatives working to address those.
-Its upcoming roadmap report defines a common agenda of transformation for all value chain actors.
+UNEP has since published the Sustainability and Circularity in the Textile Value Chain: A global roadmap which defines a common agenda of transformation for all value chain actors.

-The consultation invited stakeholders and partners from across the global value chain including brands, retailers, NGOs, producers, manufacturers, data providers, innovators, intergovernmental organisations, policy makers, financing institutions, and more to participate in the Fashion Industry Target Consultation.
-The consultation included voices of all stakeholders across the value chain, from all regions ensuring that trade-offs were avoided or mitigated, and that the ambitions will be holistic, inclusive, and effective.
+The consultation invites stakeholders and partners from across the global value chain including brands, retailers, NGOs, producers, manufacturers, land stewards, indigenous communities, data providers, innovators, intergovernmental organisations, policy makers, academia, certification bodies, financing institutions, and more to participate in the Fashion Industry Target Consultation.
+The consultation seeks to include voices of all stakeholders across the value chain, from all regions ensuring that trade-offs were avoided or mitigated, and that the ambitions will be holistic, inclusive, and effective.

 In developing the draft ambitions for consultation we built upon existing frameworks and targets, and consulted with the organisations behind those.
 Where targets existed, those are mentioned, where no targets existed yet we proposed new ones.
 It is our imperative to converge what is already established in the industry and create a holistic and aligned route of travel encompassing both social and environmental sustainability.
 The initial development of the ambitions released for consultation was done in conversation with leading subject expert initiatives, as well as in reference to existing frameworks including the Science Based Targets Network, The Fashion Pact, the Common Framework for Responsible Purchasing Practices.